 Maturity transformation is at the core of banks' business models and it is well investigated in the academic literature (Diamond, 1984; Diamond and Dybvig, 1983; Flannery, 1981; Kaufman, 1984).
 Banks' engagement in maturity transformation, by borrowing "short" and lending "long", allows them to earn the spread between the interest rates charged on longer-term assets and the interest rate paid on shorter-term liabilities.
 At the same time, though, this intrinsic feature of their business model exposes them to interest rate risk.
-Indeed, rapid and unexpected changes in interest rates can adversely impact banks' net worth due to changes in the present value and timing of future cash flows.
-Conventional wisdom holds that, on aggregate, increases in interest rates lead to a decline in banks' net worth as the value of assets declines more than the value of liabilities, with ceteris paribus potentially negative repercussions in the medium to long term for bank earnings, capital accumulation and, therefore, for their propensity to grant credit (Van den Heuvel, 2012).
+Indeed, rapid and unexpected changes in interest rates can adversely impact banks' economic value of equity due to changes in the present value and timing of future cash flows.1 Conventional wisdom holds that, on aggregate, increases in interest rates lead to a decline in banks' net worth as the value of assets declines more than the value of liabilities, with ceteris paribus potentially negative repercussions in the medium to long term for bank earnings, capital accumulation and, therefore, for their propensity to grant credit (Van den Heuvel, 2012).
 Overall, banks' exposure to interest rate risk changes over time.
 Its level and evolution vary depending on a combination of multiple factors, including the structure of banks' balance sheets, specific bank business models, and macro-financial developments.

-In this paper, we first provide descriptive evidence that the low for long interest rate environment that characterised the euro area economy in the aftermath of the global financial crisis (GFC) resulted in a build-up of interest rate risk by banks.
+In this paper, we first provide descriptive evidence that the low for long interest rate environment that characterised the euro area economy in the aftermath of the global financial crisis (GFC) sowed the seeds for the build-up of interest rate risk by banks.
 While there is evidence that low interest rates had positive effects on economic activity (Gambacorta et al., 2014; Ulate, 2021), improved consumers' demand, reduced borrowing cost for firms, and increased investments (Bottero et al., 2022; Joyce et al., 2012), a large literature argues that low interest rates created incentives for banks to search for yield by moving away from lower-yield shorter-term liquid assets to higher-yield longer-term less liquid assets (Borio and Zhu, 2012; Dell'Ariccia and Marquez, 2013; Rajan, 2006), taking on more duration risk (Hanson and Stein, 2015).
-We show that, during the low interest rate environment, although banks extended the maturity of their asset side, interest rate risk remained mostly muted because of the large inflow of overnight deposits which behaviourally are assumed to have a longer duration.
-However, interest rate risk began to materialise in July 2022 when the European Central Bank (ECB) started to ramp up interest rates which induced deposits to flow away from stickier overnight towards more rate-sensitive term deposits.
-Leveraging on the concept of duration pioneered by Macaulay (1936), we measure interest rate risk using the duration gap, which is defined as the difference between the duration of banks' assets and liabilities.
-Proper measurement for banks' duration gap necessitates detailed data about the maturity structure and repricing terms of all bank balance sheet items.
-In addition, it requires accounting for the use of derivatives for interest rate risk hedging purposes (Purnanandam, 2007).
-To this aim, we rely on granular confidential cash flow data provided by banks to the ECB for supervisory purposes for all on and off-balance assets and liabilities, which allows us to measure banks' duration gap net of hedging.
+We show that, during the low interest rate environment, although banks extended the maturity of their asset side, interest rate risk remained mostly muted because of the large inflow of overnight deposits which behaviourally are assumed to be stable and have a longer duration than other deposit types.2 However, interest rate risk began to materialise in July 2022 when the European Central Bank (ECB) started to ramp up interest rates which induced deposits to flow away from stickier overnight towards more rate-sensitive term deposits.

-&lt;sup>1Fluctuations in interest rates can also impact banks' profitability by changing interest-sensitive income and expenses.
-On aggregate banks' profitability is expected to benefit from an increase in interest rates.
+1Fluctuations in interest rates can also impact banks' profitability by changing interest-sensitive income and expenses.
+On aggregate banks' profitability is expected to benefit from an increase in interest rates in the short term.